 • Lip-plated Mursi people, • The body painted Karo and,

-The Omo Valley is an anthropologists dream destination.
+The Omo Valley is an anthropologist's dream destination.
 Scattered around Africa’s Great Rift Valley, in one of the most isolated and inhospitable regions in Ethiopia, are some of the last real tribes in Africa.
 For centuries the indigenous tribes (roughly 200,000 peoples in total) lived lives completely cut off from modern society, surviving off the land according to age-old traditions and customs.
-In recent time, however, development and modernity has slowly found its way south and there is now a web of asphalted roads connecting previously isolated villages and warriors are increasingly trading in their spears for mobile phones.
-For a while longer though, a trip to this southern region of Ethiopia will give a fascinating glimpse into the rich cultural heritage and tribal traditions of the peoples of Omo Valley, from ceremonial rites of passage like the Hamer’s bull jumping ceremony, to the Karo’s stunning body adornment practices.
+In recent times, however, development and modernity have slowly found their way south and there is now a web of asphalted roads connecting previously isolated villages and warriors are increasingly trading in their spears for mobile phones.
+For a while longer though, a trip to this southern region of Ethiopia will give a fascinating glimpse into the rich cultural heritage and tribal traditions of the peoples of Omo Valley, from ceremonial rites of passage like the Hamer’s bull-jumping ceremony to the Karo’s stunning body adornment practices.

 Lake Langano is one of a series of crater lakes scattered along the Ethiopian Rift Valley.
-Its proximity to the capital (200 kilometers south of Addis and a 3-hour drive) and the many holiday resorts dotted around the lake has made it a popular destination with tourists and a weekend retreat for urbanites.
-Owing to its bilharzia free status, swimming and water sports is a popular pastime on the lake.
-The mineral rich soil at the bottom of the lake has given Langano its characteristic copper color and fueled a belief that the water has special healing properties.
-The serene podocarpus and fig tree forests of Langano nature reserve spans the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs and a variety of birds that dwell there.
-The area can easily be explored by foot or on horseback.
+Its proximity to the capital (200 kilometers south of Addis and a 3-hour drive) and the many holiday resorts dotted around the lake have made it a popular destination with tourists and a weekend retreat for urbanites.
+Owing to its bilharzia-free status, swimming and water sports are popular pastimes on the lake.
+The mineral-rich soil at the bottom of the lake has given Langano its characteristic copper color and fueled a belief that the water has special healing properties.
+The serene podocarpus and fig tree forests of the Langano nature reserve span the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs, and a variety of birds that dwell there.
+The area can easily be explored on foot or horseback.

-One hour drive south of Hawassa, amidst forested hills of wild coffee trees and enset plantations, lies the town Yirga Alem.
+One hour's drive south of Hawassa, amidst forested hills of wild coffee trees and enset plantations, lies the town Yirga Alem tour.
 While the town itself is rather undistinguished, it is known by travelers as offering one of the best accommodation options in the country – Aregash Lodge.
 The lodge provides a comfortable base for travelers on the southern circuit en route to the Yabelo Wildlife Sanctuary and the imposing Bale mountains to the west.

-Once a recreational get-away for the royal family, the resort town of Wondo Genet is best known for its hot springs and surrounding lush forests.
-The name Wondo Genet aptly translates to Green Heaven, in reference to the rich woodlands, wildlife, birdlife and water sources in the area.
+Ethiopia Wondo Genet Safari Tour is Once a recreational get-away for the royal family, the resort town of Wondo Genet is best known for its hot springs and surrounding lush forests.
+The name Wondo Genet aptly translates to Green Heaven, about the rich woodlands, wildlife, birdlife, and water sources in the area.

 The rural village of Dinsho in south-central Ethiopia is the gateway for excursions to Bale Mountains National Park with the park headquarters located in the town.

 The small town of Yabelo in southern Ethiopia is the capital of the Borana people.
 Travelers rarely visit the town itself but use it as a base for excursions to Borana National Park - Yabelo Wildlife Sanctuary.
-Originally created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bushcrow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radius of Yabelo.
+Created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bush crow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radii of Yabelo.

-On the border between Ethiopia and Kenya a black volcanic lake spans the inside of the crater El Sod.
-For centuries, the Borana people have harvested high quality salt from its depths, drawn up by abled bodied men and later sold across East Africa.
+On the border between Ethiopia and Kenya, a black volcanic lake spans the inside of the crater El Sod.
+For centuries, the Borana people have harvested high-quality salt from its depths, drawn up by able-bodied men and later sold across East Africa.
 The crater’s Amharic name is suitably Chew Bet, meaning “salt house”.
 The lake is a fascinating geological attraction situated in a stunning setting, offering beautiful views for those who are up for a strenuous hike.
 The trail follows well-trodden paths frequented by caravans of mules carrying the precious salt in their cargo.
 Hiking from the rim down to the lake takes roughly 3 hours round trip.